 The PPE group is determined to be one of the small number of groups which are recognised as being the best in international particle physics research.

 We made major contributions to the discovery of the Higgs boson (leading to the 2013 Nobel Prize) and to the opening of new frontiers by the ATLAS and LHCb experiments.
+These and other group research highlights are listed here.

 What are we currently working on?